FluxML/FluxTraining.jl/docs/callbacks/custom.md

 end
 ```

-We can now pass an instance of `Printer` when creating a `Learner` and the message will be printed at the end of every batch.
+We can now pass an instance of `Printer` when creating a `Learner` and the message will be printed at the end of every step.

 ### State

 As seen above, the callback handler `on` receives as the last argument a `Learner` instance, allowing the callback to access and modify state.
-If we wanted to print the last batch's loss instead of a generic message, we could update our definition of `on`:
+If we wanted to print the last step's loss instead of a generic message, we could update our definition of `on`:

 ```julia
 function FluxTraining.on(